CCExtractor/website/content/public/gsoc/google_summer_of_code_2019.md

 summit which traditionally takes place in October. </text>

 <text size="18px" align="justify"> We provide exceptional resources for
-students - we\'ll give access to a high speed servers, all our samples (we\'ll even ship a portable drive with them anywhere in the world, if you have slow connections), specifications et cetera.
+students - we'll give access to a high speed servers, all our samples (we'll even ship a portable drive with them anywhere in the world, if you have slow connections), specifications et cetera.
 Students have flexibility of choosing projects from a wide range of topics & technologies and even propose their own. </text>